 - Gran Canaria

-Las Palmas is not the most obvious region, but the city beach is magnificent, the Casa Museo de Colón’s model galleon is awesome and the science museum should blow their little socks off.
+Las Palmas is not the most obvious region, but the city beach of Playa de las Canteras is magnificent, the Casa Museo de Colón’s model galleon is awesome and the science museum should blow their little socks off.
+Down south the children will adore rolling around the sand dunes in Maspalomas.

 Canary Islands for Kids